Improve and simplify AWS and Kubernetes infrastructure management

 Containerization is a process of packaging and deploying software applications in a portable and isolated environment called containers.
 It enables developers to build, ship, and run applications consistently across different environments, such as development, testing, and production, without worrying about underlying infrastructure dependencies.

-Podman is a daemonless container engine for building, running, and managing OCI containers and images, commonly used to reduce attack surface and improve portability across developer laptops, CI, and production hosts.
+Podman is a daemonless container engine for building, running, and managing OCI-compatible containers and images.
+It is commonly used to reduce runtime privilege requirements, improve host security, and standardize container workflows across development, CI, and production.

-Common alternatives include Docker, containerd, and CRI-O. For the underlying container runtime standard, see the Open Container Initiative (OCI).
+Common alternatives include Docker, containerd, and CRI-O. For the underlying standards, see the Open Container Initiative (OCI).

-Our experience with Podman helped us build repeatable patterns, automation, and hardening checklists for teams that want daemonless container workflows without sacrificing developer productivity or production controls.
+Our experience with Podman helped us build repeatable migration patterns, secure defaults, and automation that make daemonless, rootless container workflows practical for both developer machines and production-grade CI/CD.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across developer tooling, CI/CD, and production delivery use-cases, enabling us to deliver high-quality Podman setups that are secure, portable, and maintainable for client environments.
+This experience helped us accumulate significant knowledge across developer tooling, CI/CD execution, and production delivery use-cases, enabling us to deliver high-quality Podman setups that are secure, portable, and maintainable for client environments.

 Some of the things we can help you do with Podman include: